markgbeckett/jupiter_ace/centipede/README.md

 The Ace version of Centipede runs without issue on the Minstrel 4th and 4D, though does not have the enhanced sound support, because of the different port requirements of the sound card.
 I was also unable to get the game to work with a joystick.
 I therefore set about updating Colin Dooley's original, so that you play the game in all of its three-channel-audio glory using either a joystick or keyboard, on the Minstrel 4th/ 4D.

-In short, I have created a new version of the game that runs well on the Minstrel 4th/ 4D, supports the RC2014 sound card, and the Boldfield/ Tynemouth interfacde.
+In short, I have created a new version of the game that runs well on the Minstrel 4th/ 4D, supports the RC2014 sound card, and the Boldfield/ Tynemouth interface.
 Plus, it has some extra features as I reveal below.

 If you just want to play the game, follow the instructions in the next section.
-If you want to read about my experience of disassembling th game, have a look at the section below titled "Disassembling Centipede".
+If you want to read about my experience of disassembling the game, have a look at the section below titled "Disassembling Centipede".

 ## Playing the game